top of page

 Service

-My late grandfather espoused the idea that each person should use their life in pursuit of making the world a better place.
-I have taken his words to heart, creating an environmental nonprofit and volunteering for an educational organization in high school, then serving as the Field Trip Director for the educational nonprofit Supplies for Dreams, Fundraising Director for the Chinese Undergraduate Student Association, University of Chicago Varsity Tennis Team's representative for the Women's Athletic Association, and in multiple social leadership roles throughout college.
-I now serve my community as a paralegal in a variety of my law firm's pro bono matters, and of course am using the crown to further my CSI–From Victim to Survivor: Ending Sexual Assault.
+My late grandfather believed deeply that each person has a responsibility to use their life to make the world a better place.
+I have carried his words with me throughout my life.
+In high school, that commitment took shape through founding an environmental nonprofit and volunteering with an educational organization.
+In college, it grew into leadership roles including Field Trip Director for the educational nonprofit Supplies for Dreams, Fundraising Director for the Chinese Undergraduate Student Association, representative for the University of Chicago Varsity Tennis Team within the Women’s Athletic Association, and several additional social leadership positions.
+Today, I continue to serve my community as a paralegal, contributing to a range of pro bono matters at my law firm.
+Wearing the crown allows me to further extend this lifelong commitment through my Community Service Initiative, From Victim to Survivor: Ending Sexual Assault, using my platform to advocate, educate, and create meaningful change.

 Style

 The most stylish thing a woman can wear is confidence.
-What builds my confidence is showing up as a role model for others, which I get to do every day for my little brother, who I taught to read and play the piano.
-With the crown, I get to be a leader to many more, and have been using my year of service to be a spokesperson for sexual assault survivors–working with schools to educate students and faculty on the meaning of consent and providing support to survivors, alongside anti-sexual violence organizations Pathways 4 Change, the Boston Area Rape Crisis Center, and Jane Doe Inc. (the Massachusetts Coalition Against Sexual Assault) to fundraise and lobby the legislature, and with my own MAO social media platform to spread awareness around the issue.
+Mine comes from showing up as a role model for others—something I first learned through my relationship with my little brother, whom I taught to read and play the piano.
+Wearing the crown has allowed me to extend that sense of leadership to a much broader community.
+Throughout my year of service, I have used this platform to advocate for sexual assault survivors by working with schools to educate students and faculty about consent and survivor support.
+I have also partnered with anti–sexual violence organizations including Pathways for Change, the Boston Area Rape Crisis Center, and Jane Doe Inc., the Massachusetts Coalition Against Sexual Assault, to fundraise, advocate at the legislative level, and amplify survivor-centered initiatives.
+Through my MAO social media platform, I continue to raise awareness and foster informed, compassionate conversations around this critical issue.

 Success